voxpupuli/puppet-icinga2/REFERENCE.md

           /var/lib/icinga2/certs on Linux and C:/ProgramData/icinga2/var/lib/icinga2/certs on Windows.
           Please note that Puppet 7 uses an intermediate CA by default and Icinga cannot handle its CA certificate, see [Icinga Issue](https://github.com/Icinga/icinga2/pull/8859).
+          If $ssl_cacert is set, it overwrites the configured puppet CA which is usefull if you have eg. multiple different puppet CA which should authorize on one icinga server.
 - icinga2: Uses the icinga2 CLI to generate a Certificate Request and Key to obtain a signed Certificate from 'ca_host' using the icinga2 ticket mechanism.
            In case the 'ticket_salt' has been configured the ticket_id will be generated